aykhans/sarin/README.md

 ## Overview

 Sarin is designed for efficient HTTP load testing with minimal resource consumption.
-It prioritizes simplicity—features like templating add zero overhead when unused.
+It prioritizes simplicity and features like templating add zero overhead when unused.

 | ✅ Supported                                               | ❌ Not Supported                |
 | ---------------------------------------------------------- | ------------------------------- |